-Freshman Families Weekend is designed to introduce you to some of the important aspects of undergraduate life at Princeton.
-Panel discussions, lectures and presentations will provide you with opportunities to hear from and ask questions of administrators, faculty and undergraduates who are well acquainted with the academic, campus life and residential experiences of our newest students.
-Open houses, tours, presentations, panel discussions and cultural and athletic events will allow you to experience many of the activities Princeton students value and enjoy.
+We program a full weekend of panel discussions, lectures and presentations that invite you to hear from and ask questions of administrators, faculty and undergraduate students who are well acquainted with the academic, social and recreational, and residential experiences of our students.
+Open houses, tours, and cultural and athletic events will allow you to experience many of the activities Princeton students value and enjoy.

 Please use the online registration form to let us know whether you'll be able to join us for Freshman Families Weekend.
-If you prefer to print the form and fill it out, please submit the completed form no later than Wednesday, Oct.
-2.
+If you prefer to print the form and fill it out, please submit the completed form no later than Thursday, Oct.
+6.

-Valerie Smith, Dean of the College
+Jill Dolan, Dean of the College

-Cynthia Cherrey, Vice President for Campus Life
+W. Rochelle Calhoun, Vice President for Campus Life

 In compliance with Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VI of the Civil Rights Act of 1964 and other federal, state, and local laws, Princeton University does not discriminate on the basis of age, race, color, sex, sexual orientation, gender identity, religion, national or ethnic origin, disability, or veteran status in any phase of its employment process, in any phase of its admission or financial aid programs, or other aspects of its educational programs or activities.
 The vice provost for institutional equity and diversity is the individual designated by the University to coordinate its efforts to comply with Title IX, Section 504 and other equal opportunity and affirmative action regulations and laws.
 Questions or concerns regarding Title IX, Section 504 or other aspects of Princeton’s equal opportunity or affirmative action programs should be directed to the Office of the Vice Provost for Institutional Equity and Diversity, Princeton University, 205 Nassau Hall, Princeton, NJ 08544 or 609-258-6110.